New Jersey Temporary Restraining Order Lawyer

 Keep in mind that NJ domestic violence cases can involve both criminal proceedings and a restraining order hearing.
 Jill Cohen is an experienced Camden County criminal defense lawyer and domestic violence attorney who can represent you throughout the legal process in Winslow, Cherry Hill, Collingswood, Egg Harbor, Hammonton, or anywhere else in South Jersey.
 Attorney Cohen will fight to protect your rights and ensure that you stay out of jail and avoid a restraining order.
 The issuance of a final restraining order can have devastating consequences in your everyday life and in seeking and keeping employment.
 It is important to consult Ms. Cohen early to achieve the best result in your NJ domestic violence case.

-Temporary Restraining Orders in Hammonton and All Towns in NJ Domestic Violence Cases
+Temporary Restraining Orders in New Jersey Domestic Violence Cases

 The NJ Prevention of Domestic Violence Act, codified in N.J.S.A.
 2C:25-17, provides victims of domestic violence with the opportunity to seek a protective order to prevent their alleged abuser from making contact with them.
 When there is an allegation of certain violent acts – called “predicate acts of domestic violence” – then the victim may be able to obtain a temporary restraining order (TRO) against the alleged offender.